 Phase One: A Pre-Application is required by this mechanism.
-The FAQs on CCTS Pilot Grants available on our website will serve as the instructions and guidelines for both Pre-Application and Full Application submissions.
+The FAQs on CCTS Pilot Grants available on our website will serve as general instructions and guidelines for both Pre-Application and Full Application submissions.
+Please visit the RFA webpage and review the actual application form for other information specific to this RFA.

 Submission Process.
 Pre-Applications will be submitted through an online REDCap form, which can be found on the CCTS Pilot Program webpage dedicated to this RFA.
 Chrome is the preferred browser for this REDCap submission form.
-Submit Pre-applications by the date listed in Key Dates.
+Submit Pre-applications by the date listed in Key Dates\.
 After pre-application proposals are reviewed, some projects will advance to the next round and invited to complete a Full Proposal by January 31, 2020.